 How To Start The Dissolution Process?

-If you are in Colorado, you can obtain a divorce only if one of the spouses has lived in the state for at least 91 days before the start of the proceeding.
-If the case involves a minor child, the child must have resided in Colorado for at least 182 days to start the dissolution process.
+If you are in El Paso County or any other part of Colorado, you can obtain a divorce only if one of the spouses has lived in the state for at least 91 days before the start of the proceeding.
+If the case involves a minor child, the child must have resided in the state for at least 182 days to start the dissolution process.

 Related: How to Prepare for Divorce?